binhminhsai/writingais-prototype/replit.md

   - Decreased min-height from 400px to 250px-300px for content areas
   - Positioned Plus button inline with tab navigation for optimal space usage
   - Applied consistent compact styling across both wordcraft-words and wordcraft-card-details pages
+  - Added comprehensive responsive design for mobile and desktop breakpoints
+  - Implemented sticky edit button (icon only) positioned with word counter at bottom
+  - Created authentic Resilience vocabulary content with etymology and phrase examples
+  - Removed all padding from card details container for maximum space efficiency

 ## User Preferences